Exploit as a service

-Exploit as a service or EaaS is a scheme of cybercriminals whereby zero-day vulnerabilities are leased to hackers.
+Exploit as a service (EaaS) is a scheme of cybercriminals whereby zero-day vulnerabilities are leased to hackers.
 EaaS is typically offered as a cloud service.
 By the end of 2021, EaaS became more of a trend among ransomware groups.

-In the past, zero-day vulnerabilities were often sold on the Dark Web, but this was usually at very high prices, millions of US dollars per zero-day.
+In the past, zero-day vulnerabilities were often sold on the dark web, but this was usually at very high prices, millions of US dollars per zero-day.
 A leasing model makes such vulnerabilities more affordable for many hackers.
 Even if such zero-day vulnerabilities will later be sold at high prices, they can be leased for some time.